 - Will you feel safe in either place?

-When coming out of a relationship, you’ve no idea what your life will be like six months or one year later.
+When coming out of a marriage or other relationship, you’ve no idea what your life will be like six months or one year later.

 Give yourself time to get accustomed to your new life.
 Even just two or three months spent with a family member or friend may help you make a better decision later.